Small Business Contracting FAQs

 Small business self-certification and verification as an MBE, WBE, VBE, SDVE, DOBE, or LGBTBE through the Small Diverse Business (SDB) belong to two separate programs.
 The Small Business Program is a race and gender neutral program open to all small businesses that meet the eligibility requirements.
 However, documentation to verify as an SDB is submitted through the small business self-certification application.

-Click here to learn more about verification as a minority-, woman-, veteran-, or service-disabled veteran-owned small business.
+Click here to learn more about verification as a Small Diverse Business.

 DGS requires this information to verify that the dollar values entered in Step 1 are true and correct.
 As stated in the Program Overview and Eligibility Requirements, DGS retains the right to request any documentation required to verify a company’s eligibility for the program